 are also called Jacob's Trouble Day of the Lord, ) .
 Out of this time of great wrath

 Israel will be humbled through great suffering, and will finally acknowledge the one

 whom they have pierced, and the second coming of the Messiah will commence when all

 Israel will be saved.

-Notably: The remnant of Israel who survive the tribulation will be saved, and the Lord
+Notably: The remnant of Israel who survives the tribulation will be saved, and the

 reigning as King, Israel will be the leading nation, and representatives from all nations